Why can’t I see my application status in the Client Application Status (CAS) tool?

 Your status will only show once we start processing your application.
 There’s a delay between the date we receive your application and the date we open and process it.

 The tool doesn’t support your application type

 The CAS tool can’t see all application types.
 You may need to check your status a different way.

 For example, if you applied

-- online, sign in to your account to check your status
+- online, through the IRCC secure account, sign in to your account to check your status

 - for an electronic travel authorization (eTA), check using the Electronic Travel Authorization (eTA) Status tool

 - on paper, you may be able to link your application to your online account